OfferUp Review: Is It Worth It to Sell Your Stuff?

 What is OfferUp?

-OfferUp is an easy-to-use, free app to sell unwanted furniture, books, electronics, clothing, and even cars.
+OfferUp is a free app for selling unwanted furniture, books, electronics, clothing, and even cars.
 The app uses your phone’s location to show buyers what you’re selling.

 What to Sell on OfferUp

-It’s image-based, so you can scroll through in a Pinterest-like feed to browse for just about anything, including books, electronics, clothing, shoes, cars, furniture, sporting equipment, pet supplies, and more.
+It’s image-based, so you can scroll through a Pinterest-like feed to browse for almost anything, including books, electronics, clothing, shoes, cars, furniture, sporting equipment, pet supplies, and more.

-(Note: OfferUp has a list of prohibited items, and if you don’t follow their terms and conditions, your listing will be taken down or it won’t show up.)
-I have an iPhone, and this is what the app’s homepage looks like when I first open it.
+Note: OfferUp has a list of prohibited items, and if you don’t follow its terms and conditions, your listing will be taken down or will not show up.
+I have an iPhone, which is what the app’s homepage looks like when I first opened it.

-The app automatically filters items to its main page, so the first thing you see is all the things people located closest to you are selling.
+The app automatically filters items to its main page, so the first thing you see is a list of all the things people closest to you are selling.

 You can set your location to show within a certain distance from a particular ZIP code.

-OfferUp allows you to easily communicate in its messaging feature to coordinate with potential buyers or sellers, rather than having to email back and forth (Craigslist).
+OfferUp allows you to communicate easily through its messaging feature to coordinate with potential buyers or sellers, rather than emailing back and forth (Craigslist).

 How Does OfferUp Work?